Some test text!

 This sample illustrates how to create, extract, and manipulate PDF Packages (also known as PDF Portfolios).

-This sample illustrates how to print PDF document using currently selected default printer.
-It is possible to use PDFNet printing functionality in both client and server applications without dependance on any third party components.
+This sample illustrates how to print a PDF document using the currently selected default printer.
+It is possible to use PDFNet printing functionality in both client and server applications without dependence on any third party components.

 The sample shows how to use 'pdftron.PDF.Redactor' to remove potentially sensitive content within PDF documents.
 PDFTron Redactor makes sure that if a portion of an image, text, or vector graphics is contained in a redaction region, that portion is destroyed and is not simply hidden with clipping or image masks.

 This sample shows how to customize the viewer control by implementing a number of custom tools (such as freehand tool, link creation tool, rectangular zoom etc) and custom GUI elements (such as custom navigation and printing).
 For a more introductory example of how to use PDFViewCtrl, please see PDFViewSimple sample project.

 This sample shows how to use PDF viewer control in a basic project.
 The sample uses a number of built-in features from PDFViewCtrl to implement document navigation, text highlighting, markup, and editing.
 If you are looking for a sample showing how to further customize the viewer (e.g. by implementing custom tools or custom GUI elements), please take a look at PDFView sample project.

 This sample shows how to use PDFViewWPF class.